astridlyre/zircus/privacy/index.md

 of Service, including its applicable limitations on damages and the resolution of disputes.
 Our Terms of Service are incorporated by reference into this Policy.

-- <zircus-router-page-link href="collection-of-information" text="Collection of
-  Information" title="Go to Collection of Information"></zircus-router-page-link>
-- <zircus-router-page-link href="text-marketing-and-notifications" text="Text
-  Marketing and Notifications" title="Go to Text Marketing and Notifications"></zircus-router-page-link>
-- <zircus-router-page-link href="use-of-information" text="Use of Information"
-  title="Go to Use of Information"></zircus-router-page-link>

-  - <zircus-router-page-link href="providing-and-improving-our-services"
-    text="Providing and Improving Our Services" title="Go to Providing and Improving Our Services"></zircus-router-page-link>
-  - <zircus-router-page-link href="disclosure-of-information" text="Disclosure
-    of Information" title="Go to Disclosure of
-    Information"></zircus-router-page-link>
-  - <zircus-router-page-link href="cookies-and-other-tracking-mechanisms"
-    text="Cookies and Other Tracking Mechanisms" title="Go to Cookies and Other Tracking Mechanisms"></zircus-router-page-link>

-- <zircus-router-page-link href="third-party-sites-and-services"
-  text="Third-Party Sites and Services" title="Go to Third-Party Sites and Services"></zircus-router-page-link>
-- <zircus-router-page-link href="security" text="Security" title="Go to Security
-  Information"></zircus-router-page-link>
-- <zircus-router-page-link href="children" text="Children" title="Go to
-  Children"></zircus-router-page-link>
-- <zircus-router-page-link href="international-transfers" text="International
-  Transfers" title="Go to International Transfers"></zircus-router-page-link>
-- <zircus-router-page-link href="changes-to-this-policy" text="Changes To This
-  Policy" title="Go to Changes to This Policy"></zircus-router-page-link>

 ## Collection Of Information